 NOTE 1: A URI reference (even a relative reference) might contain information that represents unwanted information disclosure, particularly in cases where a tool is analyzing files stored on a physical file system.
 For example, a file path might contain the account name of a developer.

-A URI reference that specifies a nested file SHALL consist of a URI reference to the outermost parent, together with a fragment that describes the nesting of the file within its parent or parents.
-The fragment SHALL begin with a forward slash character ("/") to emphasize that it represents the complete path to the nested file within its container.
-This requirement allows SARIF consumers to look up the URI of a nested file in the dictionary contained in run.files (§3.12.11).

 Two URI references SHALL be considered equivalent if their normalized forms are the same, as described in [RFC3986].

 NOTE 2: For example, in the normalized form specified in RFC 3986: